 - Arizona.
 In January 2017, we continued our participation as a qualified health plan issuer in the Arizona Health Insurance Marketplace and exited the Health Net preferred provider organization offerings in Arizona. - Centurion.
 In April 2016, Centurion began providing correctional healthcare services for the Florida Department of Corrections in Regions 1, 2 and 3.
-In June 2016, Centurion began operating under two new contracts with the State of New Mexico Corrections Department to provide correctional medical healthcare services and pharmacy services. - Health Insurance Marketplace.
+In June 2016, Centurion began operating under two new contracts with the State of New Mexico Corrections Department to provide correctional medical healthcare services and pharmacy services.
+In June 2017, Centurion began operating under an expanded contract to provide correctional healthcare services for the Florida Department of Corrections in South Florida. - Health Insurance Marketplace.
 In January 2017, we added over 500,000 new members across our Health Insurance Marketplace service areas. - Health Net.
 On March 24, 2016, we acquired all of the issued and outstanding shares of Health Net for approximately \$6.0 billion, including the assumption of debt.
 This strategic acquisition broadened our service offerings, providing expansion in both Medicaid and Medicare programs.
 This acquisition provided further diversification across our markets and products through the addition of commercial products and government sponsored care under federal contracts with the Department of Defense (DoD) and the U.S. Department of Veteran's Affairs (VA), as well as Medicare Advantage.
 Health Net's operations are primarily concentrated in the states of California, Arizona, Oregon, and Washington. - Indiana.
-In January 2017, our Indiana subsidiary, Managed Health Services, began operating under a contract with the Indiana Family & Social Services Administration to provide risk-based managed care services for enrollees in the Healthy Indiana Plan and Hoosier Healthwise programs. - Louisiana.
-In July 2016, our Louisiana subsidiary, Louisiana Healthcare Connections began serving Medicaid expansion members. - Nebraska.
+In January 2017, our Indiana subsidiary, Managed Health Services, began operating under a contract with the Indiana Family & Social Services Administration to continue providing risk-based managed care services for enrollees in the Healthy Indiana Plan and Hoosier Healthwise programs. - Louisiana.
+In July 2016, our Louisiana subsidiary, Louisiana Healthcare Connections, began serving Medicaid expansion members. - Missouri.
+In May 2017, our Missouri subsidiary, Home State Health, began providing managed care services to MO HealthNet Managed Care beneficiaries under an expanded statewide contract. - Nebraska.
 In January 2017, our Nebraska subsidiary, Nebraska Total Care, began operating under a contract with the Nebraska Department of Health and Human Services' Division of Medicaid and Long Term Care as one of three managed care organizations to administer its new Heritage Health Program for Medicaid, ABD, CHIP, Foster Care and LTC enrollees. - Texas.
-In November 2016, our Texas subsidiary, Superior HealthPlan, Inc., began operating under a new contract with the Texas HHSC to serve STAR Kids Medicaid population in seven delivery areas, more than any other successful bidder. - Washington.
+In November 2016, our Texas subsidiary, Superior HealthPlan, Inc., began operating under a new contract with the Texas HHSC to serve STAR Kids Medicaid population in seven delivery areas, more than any other successful bidder.

+• Washington.
 In April 2016, our Washington subsidiary, Coordinated Care of Washington, began operating as the sole contractor with the Washington State Health Care Authority to provide foster care services through the Apple Health Foster Care contract.